laravel/docs/views.md

         }
     }

-Just before the view is rendered, the composer's `compose` method is called with the `Illuminate\Contracts\View\View` instance.
+Just before the view is rendered, the composer's `compose` method is called with the `Illuminate\View\View` instance.
 You may use the `with` method to bind data to the view.

 > **Note:** All view composers are resolved via the [service container](/docs/{{version}}/container), so you may type-hint any dependencies you need within a composer's constructor.